ffund/intro-ml-tss21/slides/1-intro-ml.md

 ::: notes

-* The first two were examples of *rule-based* problem solving.
-I used my domain knowledge and expertise to establish rules for solving the problem.
-* The second two were examples of *data-driven* problem solving.
-I still used some of my own expertise to establish rules - for example, the structure of the solution - but I used *data* (and not just data from the current input) to produce the output.

 What are some benefits of predicting course grade using the data-driven approach?

 * if the "rules" are complicated, may be difficult/error-prone to encode them as a computer program.